collapsed-stacks/startups/questions/7672/coffee-cup-advertising.md

 - tagged: `advertising`, `entrepreneurship`, `young-entrepreneurs`
 - score: 1

-<p>I want to start a company that helps businesses to advertise on coffee mugs, I have seen that many companies are out there.
+I want to start a company that helps businesses to advertise on coffee mugs, I have seen that many companies are out there.
 How should I start with this?
 What should I need?
-And how much investment is required? </p>
+And how much investment is required?

 ## Answer 7673